33themes/ttt-crop/README.md

 This plugin doesn't create any new file or folder, when it saves the new crop area it rewrites the original thumbnail file, this means it doesn't affect the theme design :)

 ## Available in WordPress.org

 Yes, you can find it here:: https://wordpress.org/plugins/ttt-crop/

+## Contribute

+If you have any bug or code improvements, please send a pull request to: https://github.com/33themes/ttt-crop

 ## Features